Learn how to make light brown sugar easily with just two simple ingredients.

 Blackstrap Molasses

-Blackstrap molasses is the syrup remaining after the third extraction of sugar from sugar.
+Blackstrap molasses is the syrup remaining after the third extraction of sugar from sugarcane.

-Black, refers to refers to the color of the molasses, which is extremely dark, while strap is derived in part from the Dutch word stroop, meaning syrup.
+“Black” refers to the color of the molasses (which is extremely dark), while “strap” is derived in part from the Dutch word stroop, meaning “syrup”.

 It has a very strong, somewhat bittersweet flavor with a heady aroma.